Dan Guerrero: UCLA

 Guerrero led the negotiations that solidified the relationship between UCLA and the Rose Bowl, resulting in a $152 million renovation/restoration project that will benefit the Bruin football program for decades upon its completion in 2013.
 Furthermore, the $136 million Pauley Pavilion renovation project, spearheaded by Guerrero, is slated to be completed by the fall of 2012.

 UCLA continued to enhance its athletic facilities, including the completion of the Bud Knapp Football wing of the Acosta Center, and the sports medicine and athletic performance centers in the same complex.
 A new golf practice facility and the Easton Softball Stadium renovation, benefiting the Bruins' golf and softball powers, respectively, were completed for the 2004-05 season.
 The installation of synthetic turf at Spaulding Field was completed in 2006, the final phase of the Acosta Center project (Olympic sport locker rooms) was completed in 2007 and the $16 million Spieker Aquatic Center was completed in the summer of 2009.

 As of 2019, UCLA has 118 NCAA team championships, more than any other university except Stanford.

 Entering the 2019–20 school year, Guerrero announced that he would retire in June 2020.
 At the time, UCLA had won 32 NCAA titles during his tenure, the most of any school under its current athletic director.
-However, the vast majority of those titles were won by long tenured coaches or assistants in place long before Guerrero took charge of the UCLA athletic department.
-Moreover, none of those championships had been in the school's preeminent sports—football and men's basketball.
 The football program had never won a conference championship or appeared in a major bowl game under Guerrero.
 The men's basketball program did not add to their record 11 national titles, though they advanced to the Final Four three straight years under coach Ben Howland.
+His last major hire in men’s basketball, Mick Cronin, reached the Final Four in 2021 and found success for the program.